-The first version of this manual was produced with PDFT_EX and calls out to METAPOST.
-Because the number of graphics is large, we processed that version using the --automp directive (at that moment we were using T_EXEXEC).
+The first version of this manual was produced with PDFTEX and call-outs to METAPOST.
+Because the number of graphics is large, we processed that version using the --automp directive (at that moment we were using Texexec).
 And even then runtime was so unconveniently long that updating this manual became less and less fun.
-The current version is produced with LUAT_EX and CONT_EXT MKIV, which brings down the runtime (including runtime calls to independent CONT_EXT runs for the outline examples) to some 45 seconds on a 2.2 Gig Dell M90.
+The current version is produced with LUATEX and CONTEXT MKIV, which brings down the runtime (including runtime calls to independent CONTEXT runs for the outline examples) to some 45 seconds on a 2.2 Gig Dell M90.
 Given that (at the time of writing this) over 1700 graphics are generated on the fly, this is not bad at all.
-On my current machine, a Dell M6700 with an Intel Core i7-3840QM running at 2.8 (3.9) Ghz (and Windows 8) the runtime is just above 20 seconds all-in and a few seconds less when using LUAJITT_EX.
+On my current machine, a Dell M6700 with an Intel Core i7-3840QM running at 2.8 (3.9) Ghz (and Windows 8) the runtime of the third version was just above 20 seconds all-in and some 25% less when using LUAJITTEX.
+When I started with updating to version 4 of this manual, I timed about 15 seconds on the same machine (but with Windows-10) which means that in the meantime the CONTEXT/LUATEX combination gained some 25% performance.
+Using the new Bash-On-Windows subsystem gives the same performance.
+Of course each update adds pages so in the end we need more time with each update but it remains a nice test case.
+The tight integration of TEX, METAPOST and LUA pays off.

 The document style is not that complicated.
 The main complication in such a document is to make sure that METAPOST is operating under the same font regime, but in MKIV this happens automatically.
 As document font we use the URW Palatino for the running text combined with Computer Modern Typewriter.
 Because this document is available as paper and screen document, some large graphics are scaled down in the screen version.

-We don't use any special tricks in typesetting this document, but when we added the section about transparency, a dirty trick was needed in a few cases order to get the described results.
+We don't use any special tricks in typesetting this document, but when we added the section about transparency, a dirty trick was needed in a few cases in order to get the described results.
 Because the screen document has gray backgrounds, exclusive transparencies come out 'wrong'.
 In the function drawing example we use the following trick to get a black background behind the graphics only.
 We have a buffer that contains a few lines of code: